 - Independence from logistics, supply, storage, and office facilities

 As you remember, even during the curfew, the transport was moving – couriers, sales vans, FMCG transport – delivered goods across the island.
-And for all this time, these vehicles have never got out of control.
+And for all this time, these vehicles have never gotten out of control.
 They were remotely monitored through GPS and fleet management software.
 Otherwise, they would have suffered more significant losses – fuel, mileage, maintenance, accidents, late arrival fees, and much more.

 A promising business idea from KLOUDIP

-As an island-wide leader in telematics, KLOUDIP made it easier for any company to start or expand GPS tracking and fleet management business.
+As an island-wide leader in telematics, KLOUDIP made it easier for any company to start or expand its GPS tracking and fleet management business.

 KLOUDIP made GPS trackers and software affordable for anyone who wants to enter or grow a GPS tracking business.